 - A Little Learning for Two shows you how to make a glow stick ring toss

-- All Parenting has a list of outdoor activities for kids at night, including glow bracelet tag.
+- Glow stick tag sounds like fun.
 You might adapt this to play hide and glow seek.

 If you have children who are interested in things scientific, this is a fun video about luminescence.

-Glow sticks are labeled non-toxic.
-Still if you are doing something that requires you to break them open supervise carefully.
+Glow sticks are labeled non-toxic, but be cautious if you are doing something that requires you to break them open.
 Make sure the children do not get the liquid in their eyes or mouths.

 Have you had fun with glow sticks?
 What activities would you recommend?